nextwebb/blog-posts/ckfvmvs7k0a7pu9s1epe932bd.md

 Instead, your keys should be loaded up with Environment variables in runtime.

-It won't hurt to make our applications one level more secure 😃 and you'll find it quite useful to work with different environments on different stages of application development.
+It won't hurt to make our applications one level more secure 😃 and you'll find it quite useful to work with environments variables on different stages of application development.

 ## What are Environmental variables 🤔?